Modern Slavery Act Statement

 We are a provider of management consultancy services to the energy, finance and telecommunications sectors.
-Our head office is in London, United Kingdom with branch offices in Germany, New York, Abu Dhabi and Ireland.
+Our head office is in London, United Kingdom with local offices in Germany, New York, Abu Dhabi and Ireland.
 We have over 500 employees and operate worldwide.
 We have a global annual turnover of £108 million.

 Our supply chains include (i) the procurement of general business services: for example, corporate services and specialist advisors; and (ii) sub-contractors and associates who provide niche and technical support for our client engagements.